smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/03_database_dependencies_examples.md

 Here, we will create the more common indexes typically seen on tables.

-Unlike filtered indexes, these are not represented in the `sys.sql_expression_dependencies` table.
+Unlike filtered indexes, these are not represented in the `sys.sql_expression_dependencies` view.

 ```sql
 USE foo;